adoprog/Sitecore-PowerCore/README.md

 Sitecore PowerShell Deployment Framework
 ==================

-Helper cmdlets which can be used to create simple Sitecore website deployment script in something like 50 lines of code.
+Helper modules which can be used to create simple Sitecore website deployment script in something like 50 lines of code.

-**DBUtils.ps1**
+**DBUtils.psm1**

 Basic DB operations - backup / restore / execute, etc.